K-theory and index theory on manifolds with a proper Lie group action: -algebras associated with a group action

 \section{\Cst-algebras associated with a group action}

 Let $X$ be a locally compact, $\sigma$-compact space equipped with a continuous proper action of a locally compact group $G$.
 The left-invariant Haar measure on $G$ will be denoted $dg$, and the modular function of $G$ by $\mu$.
-The stability subgroup $M_x$ of any point $x\in X$ is compact because the action is proper.
+The stability subgroup of any point $x\in X$ will be denoted $M_x$.
+All stability subgroups are compact because the action is proper.
 We will assume that the Haar measure of any compact group is normalized to the total mass $1$.

 For any Hilbert $C_0(X)$-module $E$, the fiber of $E$ over $x\in X$ will be denoted $E_x$.
 The space of compactly supported elements of $E$, i.e. $E\cdot C_c(X)$, will be denoted $E_c$ (or $C_c(E)$ if we consider $E$ as a continuous field of vector spaces).